UNM-SSL/unm-ssl.github.io/README.md

   - ...and many more!
 - A **home page**, where you can highlight the most important things that make your lab special
 - A **research page**, with a sorted, searchable list of all your published works
-- A **tools page**, where you can show off your software, datasets, or other useful things
+- A **resources page**, where you can show off your software, datasets, or other useful things
 - A **team** page, compiled automatically from individual members
 - Individual **team member pages** with bios, assignable roles, and social media links
 - A **blog page**, with a sorted, grouped, tagged list of all your posts